John-Dunn/developer-program-2018/README.md

 #### User stories
-- As a owner of an ERC721 token, I want to trade it for some another token per smart contract so that I don't have to selling it first or trust a third party
+- As a owner of an ERC721 token, I want to trade it for some another token per smart contract so that I don't have to sell it first or trust a third party

 - As a owner of an ERC721 token, I want to create a trade by specifying my token as well as the token I want to trade my token for so that the owner of that token is able to complete the trade and we both get each other's token.